ecologylab/EcoTUIODriver/README.md

 ##Configuration Utility

-If you used the installer , the configuration utility will automatically be added in your startmenu and desktop.
+If you used the installer, the configuration utility will automatically be added in your startmenu and desktop.
 Otherwise you can manually locate it at $INSALL_DIR/executables/Configuration/Configuration_Utility.exe

 ![ "Screenshot" ](http://imageshack.us/a/img827/8/ecotuioconf.png)